Classification of Rank 2 Cluster Varieties: Classification

-As a converse to the above cases, we have that the following are equivalent: \begin{itemize}[noitemsep] \item The {\bf intersection matrix} $H$ is not negative semi-definite. \item The {\bf developing map} for $U^{\trop}_0$ is not injective. \item {\bf Lines} in $U^{\trop}$ wrap at most finitely many times, so both ends of each line go to infinity. \item The {\bf quadratic form} $Q$ is negative definite. \item $U$ is deformation equivalent to an affine surface. \item $U$ is a minimal resolution of $\Spec (\Gamma(U,\s{O}_U))$, which is an affine surface with at worst Du Val singularities. \item $D$ supports a $D$-ample divisor. \end{itemize} If any of these conditions hold, we say that $U$ is {\it positive}.
-We have several sub-cases:
+Several characterizations of the positive cases appear in \cite[Lemma~6.9]{GHK1}.
+We state some of these and others now. \begin{thm}[the positive cases] The following are equivalent: \begin{enumerate}\itemsep=0pt \item[$1.$] The {intersection matrix} $H$ is not negative semi-definite. \item[$2.$] The {developing map} for $U^{\trop}_0$ is not injective. \item[$3.$] {Lines} in $U^{\trop}$ wrap at most finitely many times, so both ends of each line go to infinity. \item[$4.$] The {quadratic form} $Q$ on $D^{\perp}$ is negative definite. \item[$5.$] $U$ is deformation equivalent to an affine surface. \item[$6.$] $U$ is a minimal resolution of $\Spec (\Gamma(U,\s{O}_U))$, which is an affine surface with at worst Du Val singularities. \item[$7.$] $D$ supports a $D$-ample divisor. \end{enumerate} \end{thm} \begin{proof}The equivalences involving (1), (2), (3), and (4) follow from negating the corresponding statements in Theorems~\ref{NegD} and~\ref{NegSD}.
+The equivalence of (1), (6), and (7) is \cite[Lemma~6.9(1.1--1.3)]{GHK1}.
+For (6)$\Rightarrow$(5), we just need to know that we can deform $U$ to have no $(-2)$-curves, as these are the exceptional divisors of the minimal resolution in (6).
+This follows from \cite[Proposition~4.1]{GHK_MLP}.
+Conversely, if a deformation of $U$ is affine, then $\Spec (\Gamma(U,\s{O}_U))$ must be two-dimensional, and so we cannot be in a negative semi-definite case by Theorems~\ref{NegD}(6) and~\ref{NegSD}(7). \end{proof}